top of page

 Looking down from the point where we crested, you can see the palms of Sheep Hole Oasis.

-We were back on the ridge trail and started the final stretch back to our car.
+We returned to the ridge trail and began the last part of our journey back to the car.

 Mecca Hills ridge trail to grotto

-We had no problem finding the car in the parking lot.
-The is nothing like the solitude you experience in the Mecca Hills - at least during midweek trips.
+We had no problem locating the car in the parking lot.
+There's nothing quite like the solitude you find in the Mecca Hills, especially during midweek visits.

 Mecca Hills Grotto trail parking lot and trailhead